 Applying for Long-term Disability Benefits Under ERISA

-In order to qualify for ERISA long-term disability benefits, a person must undergo a thorough application process.
-The application process is often lengthy, and unfortunately, many ERISA long-term disability claims are denied.
+In order to qualify for ERISA long-term disability benefits, you must apply for benefits.
+The application process is lengthy and complicated.
+Many ERISA long-term disability claims are denied.

-If you want to apply for ERISA long-term disability benefits, the first thing that you should do is request a copy of your insurance policy, which ERISA protects your right to do under the law.
-By understanding your specific policy and what disabilities are covered, you’ll have a better idea of how to pursue your disability benefits moving forward.
+If you want to apply for ERISA long-term disability benefits, the first thing that you should do is request a copy of your insurance policy.
+Fortunately, ERISA protects your right to do under the law.
+The policy acts as the rule book.
+Once you know the rules, you will know how to approach your case.

 The policy will also govern specific timelines for your case.
 For example, how long must you work with the employer to be covered?
 How long must you be out of work to qualify?
 It will also explain how much and how long you would be paid.

 You also will need plenty of medical evidence to support your disability.
 If you do not have the right evidence, your claim will be denied.